Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-Instead of subtracting the next number from the previous, we can calculate them.
+Instead of subtracting the next number from the previous with all numbers to find the per iteration amount, we can calculate them.

 <br /><br />